Steps to Take if You Have A Poor WASSCE / WAEC Result

-- What kind of questions would I attack first on the WASSCE if I choose to resit?
+- What questions would I attack first on the WASSCE if I choose to resit?

 - Do I want to study in my country or abroad?

-- What are the options available to me to be what I want to be in life?
+- What are the options available to be what I want to be in life?

-Find the right strategy and stick to it.
+Find the right strategy and execute on it.

-You may not be going to the university this year, therefore use that as an opportunity to engage in things that would benefit your career or goals.
-You could take a business course, sign up for an internship, well, anything to give you an edge in an application pool tomorrow.
+You may not be going to the university this year or even next year, therefore use that as an opportunity to engage in things that would benefit your career or goals tomorrow.
+You could take a business course, sign up for an internship, or learn a high-income skill.
+Making good use of your time at home can give you an edge in a job or university application pool tomorrow.

 You could do an IB or A level program.